w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 ### Using `batchAll` for multi-spend proposals

-Using the utility pallet, one can batch multiple `treasury.spend` calls together.
+Using the Utility pallet, one can batch multiple `treasury.spend` calls together.
 Each of these calls can have their own `validFrom` block heights, which allows for scenarios such as the above to be possible.